Talent Attraction Senior Advisor

 Job Description:

-You will build strong working relationships with internal and external partners to understand and meet business needs by using appropriate branding and attraction methods.
+You will build strong working relationships with internal and external partners to understand and meet business needs by using appropriate attraction methods.

 Work collaboratively with all members of the global attraction team to foster creativity, best practice and consistency to successfully deliver the global attraction strategy for both professional hires and early careers

-Establish strong relationships with the talent acquisition, communications, social media and brand teams to ensure a cohesive approach to our employer brand
+Establish strong relationships with the talent acquisition, communications, social and brand teams to ensure a cohesive approach to our employer value proposition

 Build trusted working relationships with bp’s chosen 3rd party attraction agencies